scarv/rvkex/README.md

 ## TODO
+  - Study the novel Montogmery reduction in [8], and see if it is useful for this work.
+  - I'm sure SIKE can be optimized by using some additions/subtractions which don't have carry propagation, e.g., new `mp_add`, new `mp_sub_2p` and `mp_sub_4p`, but the limb range needs to be carefully checked when using them.
   - Move the constants and masks for the vector asm functions into the asm files.
   - Optimize vector load/store to maybe save the permutation and blending operations.